Are you tired of faddish lawn care advice that over-promises but under-delivers that amazing, professional-looking lawn?

 A seeded lawn will take much longer before your first mow, up to two months.
-(Sod, sprigs, and plugs won’t take quite as long — three to six weeks.)
-Treat it as you would an established lawn: Mow when it reaches one-third higher than the recommended mowing height.
+Treat it like an established lawn: Mow when it reaches one-third higher than the recommended mowing height.

-Follow the other lawn tips like not mowing when it’s wet and using a sharp mower blade.
-This will ensure you don’t pull the new grass roots from the soil but give them a nice clean cut.
+Follow the other lawn care tips, like not mowing when it’s wet and using a sharp mower blade.
+This will ensure you don’t pull the new grassroots from the soil but give them a nice clean cut.

-As early in the day as possible.
-You can start the sprinklers before the sun comes up but finish watering no later than 10 a.m.
+The best time to water your lawn is as early in the day as possible.
+You can start the sprinklers before sunrise but finish watering at 10 a.m.
 This gives the lawn ample time to dry out and prevents evaporation.

 Effective weed control requires a multi-pronged approach, but mowing can reduce or weaken some weeds.
-Lower-growing weeds aren’t tall enough, but taller weeds can be taken down with your weekly mow.
-Mowing taller weeds also will prevent seed heads from developing and seeding new generations in your lawn.
+Taller weeds can be taken down with your weekly mow.
+Mowing tall weeds also prevents seed heads from developing and seeding new generations in your lawn.